linebender/linebender.github.io/content/blog/2024-11-04-tmix-10/index.md

 <figcaption>

-Vello is now supported as the renderer for the external [Floem](https://lap.dev/floem/) project.
+Vello is now supported as the renderer for the external [Floem](https://lap.dev/floem/) project, developed for the Lapce editor.
+Note that Lapce does not currently itself use Vello.

 </figcaption>
 </figure>